 GDPR defines a personal data breach as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data”.

-The Guidelines include incidents that results in personal data being only temporarily lost or unavailable.
+The Guidelines include incidents that result in personal data being only temporarily lost or unavailable.

 Under GDPR, you are now required to communicate with all individuals that have had their data compromised.
 This communication should include all of the following: